makhomed/fabrix/docs/tutorial/ioutil.rst

 We can copy files from local host to remote host with function :func:`~fabrix.ioutil.copy_file`.

-Or even recursively copy directories from local host to remote host with function :func:`~fabrix.ioutil.rsync`.
+Or even recursively copy files and directories from local host to remote host with function :func:`~fabrix.ioutil.rsync`.

-Also Fabrix provides two helper functions :func:`~fabrix.ioutil.debug` to print debug if debug mode is enabled and :func:`~fabrix.ioutil.hide_run` for run commands on remote host with settings hide("everything").
+Also Fabrix provides two helper functions :func:`~fabrix.ioutil.debug` to print debug messages if debug mode is enabled and :func:`~fabrix.ioutil.hide_run` for run commands on remote host with settings hide("everything").

 .. seealso::